omrawaley/T-Write-Plus-Plus-Terminal-Based-Text-Editor/README.md

 ### Terms

 - Redistribution and modification is permitted as long as you abide by the redistribution terms
-- The Authour or license cannot be held liable for any damage caused
+- The author or license cannot be held liable for any damage caused
 - Must include a copy of the license as well as the original copyright notice when distributing
 - Must state all changes made to the software when distributing
 - Must disclose the source code and release it under the same license (GPL 3.0) when distributing